machi1990/todo-api-with-quarkus-oidc/README.md

 ### Building and starting the API

-Building the API requires running the following command.
+Building the API requires running the following commands.
 ```bash
 cd machi-todo-api
 ```